Fixing an inefficiency: An honors student's research into bus shelter equality in Detroit

 After receiving permission from the Detroit Department of Transportation to use their database's information, Irani began comparing the locations of the bus stops in the city of Detroit that had shelters to the location of the busiest stops in the city.
 Discovering that 246 stops featured shelters, he developed a person-minute model where he multiplied the number of people who got on a bus at each stop each by the average person’s wait time to determine each stop’s value.

 He tracked the number of daily riders over a 500 day period, beginning in January 2017, in order to account for an individual’s riding habits changing due to weather.
-After compiling the data, his research reached two conclusions: only 1,600 people a day caught a bus from a stop with a shelter and only 29% of the stops with shelters average more than five riders a day.
+After compiling the data, his research reached two conclusions: only 1,600 people a day caught a bus from a stop with a shelter and 29% of the stops with shelters average less than five riders a day.

 His proposal: re-allocate the shelters to the 246 busiest stops in the city.

 “In our new model, just by moving the shelters around, not by adding more, we would see 14,000 people (have access to a bus shelter),” he said.
 “So it rose from 1,600 to 14,000, which is like an eight-hundred percent increase and it just highlights the inefficiencies really born out of the fact that Detroit’s decline hasn’t been consistent.
 There are different neighborhoods which has lost more people, different neighborhoods which have been more steady, and as a result the bus shelter system hasn’t been modified to accommodate for that mostly because DDOT has so many other things that they are focusing on – making sure the buses run on time, reducing crime and so on and so forth.”